 PEN America is thrilled to showcase the work of recipients of the 2017 PEN/Heim Translation Fund Grants.
-For the next few weeks, we’ll feature excerpts from the winning projects introduced by the translators themselves.
+For the next few weeks, we’ll feature excerpts from the winning projects.
 The fund awards grants of $2,000–$4,000 to promote the publication and reception of translated world literature in English.

 Today we feature an excerpt from Dayla Rogers’s grant-winning translation from the Turkish of Wûf by Kemal Varol, a story of ethnic conflict in the voice (so to speak) of Mikasa, a dog who ends up in a shelter after losing both hind legs to a landmine.